roualdes/MATH131/_sources/week-01.md

 Notes](https://colab.research.google.com/drive/1VQhUmSxM6WfSw1ZZeKfhkRhkfM9JPXQx?usp=sharing).
 The first code cell of this notebook calls to the remote computer, on which the notebook is running, and installs the necessary packages.
-For practice, you are repsonible for importing the necessary packages.
+For practice, you are responsible for importing the necessary packages.

 ## Variable